River Christmas Markets Cruise

 You should leave the US

-before Monday 9 December.
-You board the ship on
+before Wednesday 10 December.
+You board the ship that

 Many people choose to arrive a day before the